 The Tree Flitter (Hyarotis adrastus praba)

-The Tree Flitter is dark brown above with hyaline spots on the forewings.
-On the underside of the hindwing, there is an irregular white discal band from mid-costa to mid-dorsum.
-The hindwing cilia are chequered.
-The antennae are white-banded just below the elbow of the apiculus.
-This individual was photographed by ButterflyCircle member Chng CK in the nature reserves.
+The Tree Flitter is dark brown above with large hyaline and subapical spots on the forewing.
+The underside of the hindwing is crossed by an irregular white discal band from mid-costa to mid-dorsum.
+The hindwing cilia is chequered and this is more obvious in pristine individuals.
+The antennae are white banded just below the elbow of the apiculus.